Bakaye Dibassy

-Bakaye Dibassy (born 11 August 1989) is a professional footballer who plays for club Valenciennes.
+Bakaye Dibassy (born 11 August 1989) is a professional footballer.
 Born in France, he plays for the Mali national team.

 Club career

 On 16 July 2024, Dibassy signed with Valenciennes in Championnat National.

 International career

 Dibassy was born in France and is Malian by descent.
 Dibassy made his debut for the Mali national team in a 6–0 2018 FIFA World Cup qualification loss to Morocco on 1 September 2017.